Archipelago (Ark) Measurement Infrastructure

 Defense Advanced Research Projects Agency (DARPA) Department of Homeland Security (DHS) National Science Foundation (NSF)

-Support for the Archipelago Measurement Infrastructure project is provided by the Defense Advanced Research Projects Agency (DARPA) cooperative agreement HR00112020014 Performance Evaluation Network Measurements and Analytics, the Department of Homeland Security (DHS) cooperative agreement FA8750-18-2-0049 Advancing Scientific Study of Internet Security Topological Stability, S&T contract HHSP 233201600012C Science of Internet Security: Technology Experimental Research, S&T contract NBCHC070133 Supporting Research Development of Security Technologies through Network Security Data Collection, and S&T cooperative agreement FA8750-12-2-0326 Supporting Research and Development of Security Technologies through Network and Security Data Collection, and the National Science Foundation (NSF) grants CNS-0958547 Internet Laboratory for Empirical Network Science, CNS-1513283 Internet Laboratory for Empirical Network Science: Next Phase, CNS-1901517 Strategies for Large-Scale IPv6 Active Mapping, CNS-1925729 Facilitating Advances in Network Topology Analysis, and OAC-1724853 Integrated Platform for Applied Network Data Analysis.
+Support for the Archipelago Measurement Infrastructure project is provided by the Defense Advanced Research Projects Agency (DARPA) cooperative agreement HR00112020014 Performance Evaluation Network Measurements and Analytics, the Department of Homeland Security (DHS) cooperative agreement FA8750-18-2-0049 Advancing Scientific Study of Internet Security Topological Stability, S&T contract HHSP 233201600012C Science of Internet Security: Technology Experimental Research, S&T contract NBCHC070133 Supporting Research Development of Security Technologies through Network Security Data Collection, and S&T cooperative agreement FA8750-12-2-0326 Supporting Research and Development of Security Technologies through Network and Security Data Collection, and the National Science Foundation (NSF) grants CNS-0958547 Internet Laboratory for Empirical Network Science, CNS-1513283 Internet Laboratory for Empirical Network Science: Next Phase, CNS-1901517 Strategies for Large-Scale IPv6 Active Mapping, CNS-1925729 Facilitating Advances in Network Topology Analysis, CNS-2120399 Integrated Library for Advancing Network Data Science, OAC-1724853 Integrated Platform for Applied Network Data Analysis, and OAC-2131987 Designing a Global Measurement Infrastructure to Improve Internet Security.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA, DHS, NSF, or the U.S. Government.

 Questions about Ark?